activeadmin/activeadmin/README.md

 You can also support us with a weekly tip via [Liberapay].

+Finally, we have an [opencollective page] where you can become a backer or sponsor for the project, and also submit expenses to it.

 ## Dependencies

 We try not to reinvent the wheel, so Active Admin is built with other open source projects: